surifirstpin/biplus_documentation/docs/Visualization.md

 <center><h1>Visualization</h1></center>

 ### Definition
-Visualisation provides different type of pictorial representation iBi+ allows you to create different type of charts and graphs depending on the data retrieved.
+Visualisation provides different type of pictorial representation in the frm Bi+ allows you to create different type of charts and graphs depending on the data retrieved.

 ## Types of Visualization